 As the empire of Aksum gradually fell into decline, a new influence arose that would forever supersede the Christian religion in Djibouti: Islam.
 It was introduced to the region around AD 825 by Arab traders from Southern Arabia.

-In the second half of the 19th century, European powers competed to grab new colonies in Africa.
+In the second half of the 19th century, European powers competed to grab new settler colonies in Africa.
 The French, seeking to counter the British presence in Yemen on the other side of the Bab al-Mandab Strait, made agreements with the Afar sultans of Obock and Tadjoura that gave them the right to settle.
 In 1888 construction of Djibouti City began on the southern shore of the Gulf of Tadjoura.
 French Somaliland (present-day Djibouti) began to take shape.

 France and the emperor of Ethiopia then signed a pact designating Djibouti as the ‘official outlet of Ethiopian commerce’.
 This led to the construction of the Addis Ababa–Djibouti City railway, which was of vital commercial importance until recently.